matheusbitaraes/daily-scribe/.specs/roadmap.md

       - [x] unsubscribe
       - [x] preferences
 - [x] cronojob to backup db and cleanup
+- [ ] improve curator quality; extract if its hard or soft news, try extracting the importance or weight of the news, ... research on more to extract\
+      - [ ] Ao invés de ‘Suas Notícias de 15/09/2025’, uns top 3 assuntos
 - [ ] Improve grafana logs and dashboards
 - [ ] make digest builder admin only
 - [ ] migrate db to elasticsearch?